davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Jan 17: L'Express with Alison F. Watched TV with Alison and Iris.

-Jan 19: I don't kow, but I wrote "STILL HAVE IT" in my datebook.
+Jan 19: I don't know, but I wrote "STILL HAVE IT" in my datebook.
 Oh--probably the groin pain.

 Jan 20: Woodhull Emergency Room.
 Probably last day at Citibank.